MicrosoftDocs/win32/desktop-src/DirectShow/imediaobjectimpl-class-template.md

-﻿---
-Description: 'The IMediaObjectImpl class template provides a base implementation for the IMediaObject interface.
-For more information on using this template, see Using the DMO Class Template.' ms.assetid: '81d45b8d-8373-4e42-b768-f6126feb935d'
-title: IMediaObjectImpl Class Template
 ---
+Description: The IMediaObjectImpl class template provides a base implementation for the IMediaObject interface.
+For more information on using this template, see Using the DMO Class Template. ms.assetid: 81d45b8d-8373-4e42-b768-f6126feb935d
+title: IMediaObjectImpl Class Template ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # IMediaObjectImpl Class Template

-The `IMediaObjectImpl` class template provides a base implementation for the [**IMediaObject**](imediaobject.md) interface.
+The `IMediaObjectImpl` class template provides a base implementation for the [**IMediaObject**](/windows/win32/Mediaobj/nn-mediaobj-imediaobject?branch=master) interface.
 For more information on using this template, see [Using the DMO Class Template](using-the-dmo-class-template.md).

 This `IMediaObjectImpl` template exposes the following members.